 Photo above: Blood drive at WIKA Houston

-Employees at two WIKA USA locations donated a total of 50 units of blood during this spring’s drive, doing their part to ease the nation’s shortage of this critical resource.
+Employees at two WIKA USA locations donated a total of 50 units of blood during the spring 2022 blood drive, doing their part to ease the nation’s shortage of this critical resource.

 One of WIKA’s core values is social responsibility: working to improve conditions in our community and the world at large.
 That is why WIKA USA sponsored a blood drive in our Houston and Lawrenceville locations, so that anyone who wished to donate could do so on company time.